Beta Lyrae variable: Mass flows

 These mass flows occur because one of the stars, in the course of its evolution, has become a giant or supergiant.
 Such extended stars easily lose mass, just because they are so large: gravitation at their surface is weak, so gas easily escapes (the so-called stellar wind).
-In close binary systems such as beta Lyrae systems, a second effect reinforces this mass loss: when a giant star swells, it may reach its Roche limit, that is, a mathematical surface surrounding the two components of a binary star where matter may freely flow from one component to the other.
+In close binary systems such as beta Lyrae systems, a second effect reinforces this mass loss: when a giant star swells, it may fill its Roche lobe, that is, a mathematical surface surrounding the two components of a binary star where matter may freely flow from one component to the other.

 In binary stars the heaviest star generally is the first to evolve into a giant or supergiant.
 Calculations show that its mass loss then will become so large that in a comparatively very short time (less than half a million years) this star, that was once the heaviest, now becomes the lighter of the two components.
 Part of its mass is transferred to the companion star, the rest is lost in space.